Do you feel stuck in your faith, like you’re not making progress in the Christian life?

 Simply put, Christ-formation is the overarching goal of the Christian life.
 It’s the result of a partnership between us and the Holy Spirit, lived out in close relationships with others and for the benefit of others in this world.
 It is the practical outcome of what Jesus invited people to when he called us to be his disciples.
 Christ-formation is to take on the character and the quality of life Jesus referred to as abundant (Jn.
 10:10): a life characterized by more love, joy, peace, and hope than we ever dreamed possible (Gal.
 5:22-23).

 How can IDT Ministries help?

 Our purpose is to provide you with the resources and relationships (community) to facilitate your journey in Christ-formation.
 We offer you a process rooted in a robust biblical theology, informed by the best findings in psychology and brain science in the context of deep connection with others on the same journey.
-Our founder, Ken Baugh, unpacks this process in his new book.
+Our founder, Ken Baugh, unpacks this process in his book, Unhindered Abundance.